microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 '.' - Dot
 '-' - Dash
 '|' - Letter Break
-'/' - Word Break (Default)
+'/' - Word Break (default)
-'?' - Unable to decode character (not shown)
+'?' - Unable to decode character

 #### Operation (Internal Input)
 Receiving and decoding is handled automatically by transmitting a message.